bartoszpiech/lista_dwukierunkowa/README.md

-# Lista
+# Lista Dwukierunkowa
-Program which implementates list as an data type in C language.
+Program which implementates double linked list as an data type in C language.
 # Dependencies
 *  gcc
 *  make